Geological modelling

 Geomodelling is related to the concept of Shared Earth Model;

 which is a multidisciplinary, interoperable and updatable knowledge base about the subsurface.

 Geomodelling is commonly used for managing natural resources, identifying natural hazards, and quantifying geological processes, with main applications to oil and gas fields, groundwater aquifers and ore deposits.
-For example, in the oil and gas industry, realistic geologic models are required as input to reservoir simulator programs, which predict the behavior of the rocks under various hydrocarbon recovery scenarios.
+For example, in the oil and gas industry, realistic geological models are required as input to reservoir simulator programs, which predict the behavior of the rocks under various hydrocarbon recovery scenarios.
 A reservoir can only be developed and produced once; therefore, making a mistake by selecting a site with poor conditions for development is tragic and wasteful.
 Using geological models and reservoir simulation allows reservoir engineers to identify which recovery options offer the safest and most economic, efficient, and effective development plan for a particular reservoir.

-Geologic modelling is a relatively recent subdiscipline of geology which integrates structural geology, sedimentology, stratigraphy, paleoclimatology, and diagenesis;
+Geological modelling is a relatively recent subdiscipline of geology which integrates structural geology, sedimentology, stratigraphy, paleoclimatology, and diagenesis;

 In 2-dimensions (2D), a geologic formation or unit is represented by a polygon, which can be bounded by faults, unconformities or by its lateral extent, or crop.
 In geological models a geological unit is bounded by 3-dimensional (3D) triangulated or gridded surfaces.
 The equivalent to the mapped polygon is the fully enclosed geological unit, using a triangulated mesh.
 For the purpose of property or fluid modelling these volumes can be separated further into an array of cells, often referred to as voxels (volumetric elements).
 These 3D grids are the equivalent to 2D grids used to express properties of single surfaces.

 Geomodelling generally involves the following steps: